 The Naproche system (Natural Proof Checking) accepts input texts in the artifical language ForTheL (Formula Theory Language) which approximates the ordinary language of mathematics.
 The language of mathematics combines natural language with symbolic terms.
-ForTheL uses a simple English as its natural language.
-There are two dialects of the ForTheL language (Formula Theory Language): a classic one close to the language of the original SAD system, indicated by the .ftl file ending, and a LaTeX-oriented version with .ftl.tex file ending.
-In this note we use the latter version, which directly allows mathematical typesetting by LATeX.
+ForTheL uses a minimal subset of English as its natural language which can be extended interactively by mathematical notions and phrases.